AlbertGugescu/AlbertGugescu_github.io/index.md

 In this notebook, I will go through the steps of building an attention-based sequence-to-sequence model using the encoder-decoder architecture with TensorFlow.
 The model will take a text sequence as input and output the corresponding summary and an auxiliary sentiment analysis output.

 [View code on Colab](https://colab.research.google.com/drive/1KUvyLiefE3sZiqr9-t3erUCcJLcbwafC?usp=sharing)

+---

+### ISIC 2024 - Skin Cancer Detection with 3D-TBP

+Annual competition held on Kaggle aimed at the diagnosis of skin cancer through the use of images and tabular data.
+I participated by developing computer vision models for image analysis, subsequently integrating their outputs with tabular data to enhance the performance of the final predictive models obtaining a partial area under the ROC curve (pAUC) above 80% true positive rate of 0.15683.

+View code on Colab

+---

+### Kaggle Playground Series:

+- S3E15: Feature Imputation with a Heat Flux (RMSE score: 0.081516)

+- S3E22: Predict Health Outcomes of Horses (micro-averaged F1-Score: 0.76829)

+- S4E2: Multi-Class Prediction of Obesity Risk (accuracy score: 0.90769)

+- S4E5: Regression with a Flood Prediction  (r2 score: 0.86620)

+- S4E6: Classification with an Academic Success(accuracy score: 0.83787)

+- S4E9: Regression of Used Car Prices (RMSE score: 63637)